Educational system

-The educational system generally refers to the structure of all institutions and the opportunities for obtaining education within a country.
+The educational system generally is the structure of all institutions and the opportunities for obtaining education within a country.
 It includes all pre-school institutions, starting from family education, and/or early childhood education, through kindergarten, primary, secondary, and tertiary schools, then lyceums, colleges, and faculties also known as Higher education (University education).
 This framework also includes institutions of continuous (further) professional and personal education, as well as private educational institutions.

 While the education system is usually regulated and organized according to the relevant laws of a country, a country's education system may have unregulated aspects or dimensions.
 Typically, an education system is designed to provide education for all sections of a country's society and its members.
 It comprises everything that goes into educating the population.
+Systems may be pluralistic or restrictive, such that all education needs to fit within one system.
+The Catholic Church issued a Declaration on Christian Education in 1965 which warned against any kind of "school monopoly", which it considered to be "opposed to the native rights of the human person, to the development and spread of culture, to the peaceful association of citizens to the pluralism that exists today in ever so many societies".

 Educational systems may be structured in either centralized or decentralized formats.
 Comparative case studies indicate that centralized educational systems, such as that of South Korea, provide more favorable educational outcomes than decentralized systems, such as those in Brazil and South Africa.

-The United Nations Educational, Scientific and Cultural Organization (UNESCO) recognises nine levels of education in its International Standard Classification of Education (ISCED) system (from Level 0 (pre-primary education) through Level 8 (doctoral)).
+The United Nations Educational, Scientific and Cultural Organization (UNESCO) recognises nine levels of education in its International Standard Classification of Education (ISCED) system, from Level 0 (pre-primary education) through Level 8 (doctoral).
 UNESCO's International Bureau of Education maintains a database of country-specific education systems and their stages.